NEW! For a Web Only library card, follow this link.

 - Present your completed application to a staff member at the library.You must bring with you a valid photo ID (a current driver’s license or some other photo ID) and proof of your current address.

 - If your identification does not show your current address, please bring some other proof of residence such as a piece of canceled mail, check stub, personal check, hunting or fishing license, or lease agreement showing your current address.

 - You must sign the application to acknowledge responsibility for items checked out on your card.
 For any patron younger than 18 years old, a parent or guardian must also sign the application.

 Having problems?
 Don’t worry!
 Staff will help you sign up.

 FAQ – I had a card before but I lost it.
 I may have had fines.
 Can I get a new card?

 Ask a Library Staff member for help.
 We can tell you whether we still have your name in our database, and whether there are any outstanding fines on your account.
-We are usually required to collect money for lost or damaged items, but we will work with you to figure out how to reduce fines and fees so that you will be able to check materials out again.
+We are usually required to collect money for lost or damaged items, but we will work with you to reduce fines and fees so that you may check materials out again.

 FAQ – Somone else used my card to check out a lot of things, and then lost them.
 Why am I responsible for those fines?

 When you signed the application for the card, you agreed to be responsible for anything checked out on the card.
 It is always best not to let your card be used for another person’s items.
 If your card was stolen, you need to let the Library know so that we can cancel the card and issue you a new one.